ZakNowshadi/StARIS-Bird-Density-Estimation/README.md

 In both strands the final output of the CSVs file, which later analysis is dependent on is done the same.

+Currently only works for 2 pre-defined species namely: robins and blackbirds and it assumes an equal amount of both.

 ### Set up instructions:

 1. Clone the repository